tylergreulich/gatsby-blog/src/posts/react-tips-for-getting-better-at-react.md

 date: "2018-06-07"
 ---

-Part of the reason why I wanted to share these are because time and time again I see people making mistakes in their React code... <!-- end --> (that's not to say that mine is perfect, because believe me, it's _far_ from it) and I wanted to put my two cents out there and share what I've learned from my own experience with writing code in React, and how you could possibly improve your own.
+Part of the reason why I wanted to share these are because time and time again I see people making mistakes in their React code <!-- end --> (that's not to say that mine is perfect, because believe me, it's _far_ from it) and I wanted to put my two cents out there and share what I've learned from my own experience with writing code in React, and how you could possibly improve your own.

 <style>
   a {